FREE REPORT

 The country’s economic hiccups (crashes, usually) are always accompanied with pointed fingers at some administration in particular, as each seems to have its own very different approach to and belief about handling the economy.

-Argentina is still a naturally rich country, with a bevy of investment opportunities.
-Perhaps critics are too tough on Argentina.
 Even when inflation was starting to creep up and people were harping on the country’s economic policies a handful of years ago, the economy was actually growing, in large part thanks to the country’s bountiful soy production and exports.

-Argentina Economic Statistics
+Economy Of Argentina – Statistics

 Information TypeNotes

-Real annual growth rate (2015)1.2%
+Real annual growth rate (2023)1.2%

-Per capita income(2015)US$22,600
+Per capita income(2023)US$27,300

 Natural resourcesfertile plains of the pampas, lead, zinc, tin, copper, iron ore, manganese, petroleum,